discordjs/discord.js/docs/docs_voicechannel.rst

 speaking
 ~~~~~~~~

-A Cache_ of User_s that are speaking in the voice channel
+A Cache_ of Users_ that are speaking in the voice channel